SolanaO/Elements-of-Machine-Learning/README.md

-# Machine Learning Nanodegree
+### Welcome!

-The program teaches you how to build machine learning models and apply them to data sets in fields like finance, healthcare, education, and more.
+This program covers how to build machine learning models and apply them to data sets in fields like finance, healthcare, education, and more.
 This is a one term program spread over 6 months.

 ## Model Evaluation and Validation: Predicting Boston Housing Prices